-Calcified Forest Walk is a 1.7km, grade 2 hike located in the Seal Rocks Conservation Reserve, Tasmania.
-The hike should take around 45 mins to complete.
+Calcified Forest Walk is a 1.7km, grade 2 hike in Seal Rocks Conservation Reserve, Tasmania.
+This hike typically takes 45 minutes to complete.

 King Island is famous for its agriculture, wildlife, maritime history and rugged coastlines.
 The island can be reached by plane travel from Burnie airport.
 Unusual, fascinating and mysterious is how the limestone features that make up the Calcified Forest are often described.
 This walk is a must for all visitors to King Island.